Interview with author C. Nekole Porter

 Q10.
 What is the most valuable piece of advice you’ve been given about writing?

-Buy Winter Hearts on Amazon
+Buy A LIFE in VERSE on Amazon

-Interview with author Eli Martin
+Interview with author Jesse René Gibbs

 Q1.
 Hello, can you please introduce yourself?
 Readers would love to know more about you.